This Sandymount extension transformed the space, but didn’t even need planning permission

 When it comes to extending a house, it can be tempting to think that bigger is always better, but this Sandymount home shows the difference even a small addition can make.

-The compact nature of the design by David Flynn Architects meant that the project did not require planning permission, which helped to speed things along.
+The compact nature of the design by David Flynn Architects meant that the project was achieved without planning permission, which helped to speed things along.

 Architect Vanessa Carron explains that the 1950s house didn’t work for its owners.
 “The layout was inefficient and cramped with disconnected living spaces, and the kitchen was located in a small extrusion to the back of the house.”